Enduring Spirit Award

 Background: Pete was born in Albury, NSW, in August 1969.
 His parents still reside in the region, and his older sister, Kellie, lives in Sydney with her family.
 Pete always had a passion for football, and went onto dedicate much of his life in the pursuit of playing his beloved Touch Football & Rugby League; and later as an administrator across varying levels.
 He joined the Army from High School in 1988 and was posted to 5th Aviation Regiment Workshops as an Avionics Technician on S-70A Blackhawk and UH-1H Iroquois helicopters; before discharging from the Army a decade later and undertaking university studies towards a new vocation.

 Pete holds a Certificate II in Security, Certificate IV in Training & Assessment, Associate Diploma in Engineering (Electronics), Bachelor of Business majoring in HR & Sports Management; and a Graduate Diploma of Education (Secondary); alongside a host of other accreditation's such as First Aid & CPR, Responsible Service of Alcohol, Food Handling, Sports Strapping, Play by the Rules & WADA modules, Student Protection, Sports Governance & Administration, and Workplace Health & Safety to name but a few.
-He is a registered Member Protection Information Officer in Qld; and is currently enrolled in the University of Cape Town (South Africa) course on "Becoming a Changemaker: An Introduction to Social Innovation".
+He is also a registered Member Protection Information Officer in Qld.

 Values: Some people live larger than life; but that’s not Pete Shefford.
 A volunteer across various grassroots sports for the last 3 decades, Pete quietly goes about his business ensuring the hard work isn’t shunned, and that things happen behind the scenes so others may enjoy the benefits on the surface.
 An international coach, grassroots referee, representative player, National selector, and established sports administrator - there’s not too much Pete isn’t involved with in his beloved sports of Rugby League & Touch Football - often putting his hand up when others will not.
 It coincides with his life motto of “Don’t give me excuses, give me results”.